 Battle of the Ages: Gen Z vs Boomer

 Join two BEAM entrepreneurs from different generations for a practical conversation about starting a business.
-Jessy, a 22-year-old bio-engineering founder whose company generated $2M in revenue last year, and Kim, 71, a seasoned entrepreneur launching a new sunscreen company, will share their experiences, lessons learned, and perspectives on building a business at very different stages of life.
+Jessy, a 22-year-old bio-engineering founder whose company generated $2M in revenue last year, and Kim, 71, a seasoned corporate executive turned entrepreneur, launching a new sunscreen company, will share their experiences, lessons learned, and perspectives on building a business at very different stages of life.

 If you’ve ever thought about starting a business — or are in the early stages — this discussion will provide real-world insights, encouragement, and practical takeaways.